 - Vuori: California-based Vuori brings an earthy surfer style to athletic gear that sets them apart from Lulu’s uptown yoga chic.
 This brand is keen on ethical manufacturing and sustainable fabrics, as well as catering to the coastal surf and running community.
 They operate in the same price point as Lulu, but use much more organic cotton and recycled fabrics.

 - Joah Brown: Another California-based brand, Joah Brown is a new-kid-on-the-block in the athleisure world.
-Compared to Lululemon, I’d describe them as much more minimalist and sexy with an urban hip-hop vibe.
-While Joah Brown is most focused on L.A. streetwear, their clothes are functional for yoga and workouts, but not nearly as dialed in on performance as Lululemon is.
+Compared to lululemon, I’d describe them as much more minimalist and provocative with an urban hip-hop vibe.
+While Joah Brown is most focused on L.A. streetwear, their clothes are functional for yoga and workouts, but not nearly as dialed in on performance as lululemon is.